You Write To Me, I'll Write To You

 - Email should be titled: “Manuscript Critique 2017”

-- The closing date for all submission entries is April 2, 2017, 5:00pm (Philippines time).
-Selected entries will be informed via email in June.
+- The closing date for all submission entries will be extended until Sunday, April 30, 2017, 5:00pm (Philippines time).
+Selected entries will be informed via email in July.

 Barry Cunningham, Publisher of Chicken House Books - home of great reading - has had an impressive career in publishing.
 He has worked with all the great names in children’s books, including Roald Dahl during the most popular years of his career.
 Barry soon became one of the best-known names in publishing after he signed up J. K. Rowling’s Harry Potter and the Philosopher’s Stone.